Spring Garden Revival

 • Tree density and shade coverage, especially in wooded neighborhoods

-• Soil type (sandy, loamy, or clay) affecting moisture retention
+• Soil type (sandy vs. loamy) affecting moisture retention

 Benefits of Lawn Mowing in Halifax